arben-grepi/ecomm_storefront_generator/README.md

 ### Real-Time Stock Management

-Stock levels are synchronized in real-time from Shopify via webhooks.
-Products are automatically filtered based on:
-- Current stock availability per market
-- Real-time inventory updates
-- Market-specific product availability rules

-The system ensures customers only see products that are in stock and available in their market.
+**Stock levels are synchronized in real-time from Shopify via webhooks.
+The system ensures customers only see products that are in stock and available in their market.**

 ### Backend Admin Dashboard